-Idol Makers of Kumartuli at Kolkata
+Idol Makers of Kumartuli, Kolkata

 On our way to Bishnupur in West Bengal, we stopped over at Kolkata.
 Roamed around in the lanes and by-lanes of Kumartuli.
-The area is known for the idol making, especially that of Goddess Durga.
-As you step into this area, you get a feel of the old world charm, with flowers being sold on the footpaths on both sides of the roads.
-Trams moving to and fro at a speed where you wonder if people could walk faster.
-And artisans busy working on their masterpieces.
+The area is known for idol making, especially that of Goddess Durga.
+As you step into this area, you get a feel of the old-world charm, with flowers being sold on the footpaths on both sides of the roads.
+Trams move to and fro at a speed where you wonder if people could walk faster.
+And artisans are busy working on their masterpieces.
 I was particularly attracted to the deep blue Aparajita flower, which is not so common in other parts of the country.
 Surprisingly, the area is conspicuously free of modern world symbols like soft drinks and illuminated carts vying for your attention.
 There are no glaring lights and the whole ambiance is in its own color.

 While the best-known idols from this Kumor or idol maker community are Kali and Durga with her entourage.
-They also craft clay idols for Vishwakarma, Ganesh, Lakshmi and Saraswati Puja.
+They also craft clay idols for Vishwakarma, Ganesh, Lakshmi, and Saraswati Puja.
 At this point in time, we could see a lot of Ganesha idols as Ganesh Chaturthi is around the corner.
 Some of the artisans, who I observed are on the main road rather than the by lanes also work on human models.
 They also make fiberglass models along with the traditional clay idols.
-You would see the ubiquitous Rabindra Nath Tagore’s bust in most shops along with other national leaders like Indira Gandhi and family.
+You would see the ubiquitous Rabindra Nath Tagore’s bust in most shops along with other national leaders like Indira Gandhi and her family.

 Made to order Statues

 We were told that you can get a statue made to order.
-And all you have to give a good photograph of the person whose statue is to be made.
-It was a revelation that many people order statues for their parents or ancestors who have passed away.
+And all you have to give is a good photograph of the person whose statue is to be made.
+It was a revelation that many people order statue’s for their parents or ancestors who have passed away.
 The price quoted was very reasonable.
 And you can very easily afford it even if you are not affluent.
 We were also told that a substantial part of these statues are exported and the export prices are better.

-Ganesha Idols in the making
+Ganesha Idols in the making at Kumartuli, Kolkatta

 This place is also called the native’s village.
-It is a part of ancient pilgrimage route going to Kalighat in the south of the city.
-Being close to the river, they have an easy access to the clay needed for idol making.
-Most of the artisans belong to the families that have done this for generations.
+It is a part of the ancient pilgrimage route going to Kalighat in the south of the city.
+Being close to the river, they have easy access to the clay needed for idol making.
+Most of the artisans belong to families that have done this for generations.
 I am not sure if they have been formally trained, my guess is that they grew up observing and learning this inherent family art.
-Idols are made with a core of hay, wrapped around with clay and baked.
+Idols are made with a core of hay, wrapped around with clay, and baked.
 There is a finish given with clay with hands by the artisans and adornments sculpted.
 Then comes the paint followed by clothes and other decorations.

 Come to think of it the idols have a yearly cycle of creation and destruction.
 Every year they are again and again created from and merged into the same clay.
-With the exports of these idols on the rise to cater to the Bengali’s living across the world, you can say that it is Bengal’s clay that is being spread across the world.
+With the exports of these idols on the rise to cater to the Bengalis living across the world, you can say that it is Bengal’s clay that is being spread across the world.
 I was told that you have to order the idols well in advance.
 There are very few of them available off the shelf.

 While in that area, I was touched by the simplicity of the place.
 Everyone was busy working on his idols.
 Everyone gladly allowed us to take pictures of the idols that were actually in various stages of work in progress.
 There was no expectation of any kind in return.
 All the questions we asked were answered with amazing simplicity and somehow we felt welcome.